 Use doxorubicin as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - An extra patient leaflet is available with doxorubicin.
 Talk to your pharmacist if you have questions about this information.

 - Doxorubicin is usually administered as an injection at your doctor's office, hospital, or clinic.
 Ask your doctor any questions that you may have about doxorubicin.

-- If doxorubicin contains particles or is discolored, or if the vial is cracked or damaged in any way, do not use it.
+- Do not use doxorubicin if it contains particles, is cloudy or discolored, or if the vial is cracked or damaged.

 - Drinking extra fluids while you are using doxorubicin is recommended.
 Check with your doctor for instructions.